Contributing to the documentation#

 open docs/_build/html/index.html

-Push all changes to your forked repository and create a PR to merge on to the
+Push all changes and create a PR.

 follows the recommendations of keeping thesource